 - A medical note confirming your service to your diagnosis

 With these records and documents of your service, you can file a claim for VA benefits, which cover everything from medical bills to lost wages for veterans and their families.
 Mesothelioma is a dangerous illness and requires extensive treatment.
 Don’t let your monetary situation get in the way of your health.

 There are cases where VA benefits are denied or don’t cover all of the patient’s expenses.
 It this happens, you may be eligible for legal action against the companies that used asbestos.

 Veterans who have been denied benefits can still seek legal compensation.
-This could take the form asbestos trust funds, or a claim against the manufacturers that produced products with asbestos.
+This could take the form asbestos trust funds, or a filing a claim against the manufacturers that produced products with asbestos.
 Know that these legal actions, however, are not against the U.S. military or government and will not affect benefits that are being provided through the VA.
 If you have been diagnosed with mesothelioma, fill out our free case evaluation form to connect with a legal specialist.